Vermintide-Mod-Framework/Grasmann-Mods/i_dare_you/readme.txt

 Lets players dare each other for random things.

 Changelog:
+1.0.6b
+	- Implemented dares affecting the whole party
+	- Fixed bug in don't use item
 1.0.5b
 	- Don't use item will only appear for players who have items other than tomes and grims
 	- Fixed issue where server deactivates when all but one player die